higgi13425/rmrwr-book/_book/io09-building-blocks.md

     # A tibble: 173 × 2
        name           films
        <chr>          <chr>
-     1 Luke Skywalker The Empire Strikes Back
+     1 Luke Skywalker A New Hope
-     2 Luke Skywalker Revenge of the Sith
+     2 Luke Skywalker The Empire Strikes Back
      3 Luke Skywalker Return of the Jedi
-     4 Luke Skywalker A New Hope
+     4 Luke Skywalker Revenge of the Sith
      5 Luke Skywalker The Force Awakens
-     6 C-3PO          The Empire Strikes Back
+     6 C-3PO          A New Hope
-     7 C-3PO          Attack of the Clones
+     7 C-3PO          The Empire Strikes Back
-     8 C-3PO          The Phantom Menace
+     8 C-3PO          Return of the Jedi
-     9 C-3PO          Revenge of the Sith
+     9 C-3PO          The Phantom Menace
-    10 C-3PO          Return of the Jedi
+    10 C-3PO          Attack of the Clones
     # ℹ 163 more rows
     ```